mikemccullough1997/2019Spring2750/Lab1/README.md

 Primitive elements are objects in Python that are capable of storing a single value.
 These elements are the most basic and are seperated into four variable types: Integers, Floats, Strings, and Boolean.
 In this chapter, we've discussed the three types of object classifications of numbers.
 Numbers in Python can be represented as an integer, floating point, or a complex nubmer.

 ii) How can we combine primitive elements?
-We can combine primitive elements by using assignment variables
+We can combine primitive elements by using assignment statements/variables

 iii) What number is represented by 319e5?
 Answer: 4,335.67